Orca Slicer

 - Adaptive Bed Mesh Leveling – Automatically compensates for warped or uneven print beds.

-- Polyhole Fix – Ensures accurate hole sizes, solving the “undersized hole problem”.
+- Polyhole Fix – Ensures accurate hole orca sizes, solving the “undersized hole problem”.

 Use these when printing functional parts, prototypes, or high-detail models.